 After spending hours planting carefully chosen flowers or tending lovingly to a vegetable patch, the sight of creepy crawlies will make any garden lover’s heart drop.
 While some can be hugely beneficial, helping to pollinate and cultivate various plants, there are many that quite rightly earn the title, ‘pest’!

 Although there are many ways chemically in which you can attempt to eradicate these unwanted visitors, this can also have an adverse effect on the plants you’ve painstakingly maintained.
 Fortunately, there are an abundance of non-toxic ways to deter pesky bugs, mainly in the form of plants.
-So, instead of using pesticides and potentially damaging products, why not consider incorporating some plants that repel pests in the garden?
+So, instead of using pesticides and potentially damaging products, why not consider incorporating some plants that repel bugs in the garden?

 Whether you have always been a keen gardener or have taken up the hobby during the pandemic, one thing that is always beyond frustrating are those nasty pests.
 Not only can they make a garden look unsightly, but they damage all your hard work and beautiful flowers.
 However, using chemical products such as pesticides to get rid of those annoying bugs can be doing more damage than good.
 The reason for this is that the chemicals can not only damage the plants themselves, but can also deter or kill wildlife that your garden vitally needs to look vibrant and colourful.